eujinla/Luke-Tutorial/README.md

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question:

-Diagram below shows ERD used for this analysis
 ![Databases ERD ](visualization_diagram\ERD_data_jobs_fact.png)
+*ERD Diagram above is used for this analysis with the help of inner join*

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.